leepc777/Todo/README.md

 # Todo
 Being a busy full-time dad for a 6 years old first grader and a 4 years old preschooler, I need a simple App to maintain to-do-list.

-When switing to the driving mode, it can show me photos about the location in the list and driect me to the destination by one click.
+And in order to drive kids to many places quickly and safely, I want a App quickly load in locations from the To-Do-List and show me the direction and traffic.

+So when switching to driving mode by tapping the tab with Car icon, user can tap locations in lists to show it on a map.
+Then user can tap the pin to open Map app to show the direction and traffic.
+In this way, users don’t need to open Map app separately and manually type in the destination anymore.

+Also by tapping the pin on map, the info icon is to show Flickr photos about the location.
+User can edit those photos and store them persistently.

 ## Main Features
 * To Do list for Category and Items/location.